mdurrani808/STIC/documentation/src/Projects/SystemMonitoring/ProjectDescription.md

 ```

-For parsing the start and end dates, the `$@` variable can be used to pass the arguments to a function.
-Calling `shift` discards the `$1` and `$2` assumes its place.
+For parsing the start and end dates, the `$@` variable can be used to pass the command line arguments to a function.
+Note that calling `shift` discards `$1` (the first argument) and the other arguments shift down.
 Then, you can parse arguments using a very similar for loop to the above.

 #### WSL / VMs